WTM-Algiers/wtm-algiers-qiskit-2022-website/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the No License.
 See `LICENSE` for more information.

 <!-- CONTACT -->